hyunkyu-Park/66DaysOfData/README.md

 __Day 56__

   ㆍ Reviewed the whole things that I have studied almost 3 weeks.
 Most of them were remembered, but as I reviewed them, I could find parts that needed more study such as copy-deep copy, lambda function.
 On the other hand, I feel good because I think the data structures are well remembered because I implemented them myself.

+__Day 57__

+  ㆍHad a meeting to prepare for the AI storytelling class next week.
+They will be online and offline classes alternately, so I spent a lot of time discussing ways to fit each other.
+  ㆍ Studied 'The nearest neighbor method' at Building AI - 'How the nearest neighbor method is used for both regression and classification tasks'.